Overview

 Causes

-The exact causes of factitious disorder remain unknown.
-However, researchers have identified several factors that may contribute to the development of this disorder.
+The exact causes of factitious disorder, or the psychiatric condition in which patients deliberately produce or falsify symptoms of a medical condition, remain unknown.
+However, researchers have identified several factors that may contribute to the development of factitious disorder.
 Some common risk factors for factitious disorder may include:

 • History of trauma,2 or neglect